Dalimil/Find-and-Replace-Browser-Extension/README.md

 LinkedIn: All inserted content and tags are filtered so we cannot insert `<mark>`s or `<span>`s.
 We check which tags are allowed - `<p>`, `<strong>`, `<em>`, `<u>`, so we can use the underline (`<u>`) instead of `<mark>`.
 Solved.

 Quora: It doesn't allow us to insert marks or any formatting as all inserted content is immediately filtered.
 The only tag which is not filtered out is `<div>` and Quora uses a complicated hierarchy with various class name swapping on new text insertion.
 This is very tricky if not impossible to fix.
 When users try to use the extension on Quora, simply let them know that it does not work there.

+#### How to fix CodeMirror (and thus Jupyter Notebook)
+CodeMirror is using hidden textareas for input from the user and then they are shadowing this in a formatted DOM that is displayed to the user.
+This is how CodeMirror 2 is implemented, the previous version was using contenteditable and Document design mode to display formatted text, but this turned out to be very inconsistent across browsers, and buggy in general (See http://codemirror.net/1/story.html and http://codemirror.net/doc/internals.html).

+If we had a single mirrored textarea, our extension would work just fine.
+However, CodeMirror has been around for several years and the current 5th version implements things differently.

 ### Distribution & Marketing
 Posted on Reddit, HackerNews, Quora.